LINC 77A: DESIGN THINKING PROCESS

 Special Facilities and/or Equipment

-B. When taught via the internet: Students must have current email accounts and/or ongoing access to computers with email software, web browsing capability, and access to the World Wide Web.
+2. When taught via the internet: Students must have current email accounts and ongoing access to computers with web browsing capability and internet access.

 Method(s) of Evaluation

-A. Developing a project utilizing design thinking and integrating principles of disruptive innovation and mindset awareness for the participant's specific purposes, whether educational, business-related or personal.
+Developing a project utilizing design thinking and integrating principles of disruptive innovation and mindset awareness for the participant's specific purposes, whether educational, business-related, or personal

 Method(s) of Instruction

-A. Listening actively to lecture presentations delivered in student-centered learning style by taking notes, following demonstrations, or completing an activity
+Lecture presentations delivered in student-centered learning style, during which students take notes, follow demonstrations, or complete an activity

 Representative Text(s) and Other Materials